saas786/obsidian-notes-1/HECO/Predictive Maintenance.md

-IR Thermography -> Identifies Electrical and Mechanical Faults using heat Gas Imaging -> Identifies steam and flue gas leaks using CO2 detection Ultrasound -> Identifies hydrualic and mechanical faults
+IR Thermography -> Identifies Electrical and Mechanical Faults using heat Gas Imaging -> Identifies steam and flue gas leaks using CO2 detection Ultrasound -> Identifies hydrualic and mechanical faults Vibration Analysis -> Identifies mechanical and electrical faults Motion Amplification Camera -> Amplifies motion normally too small for the human eye to see